At St Michael’s our aim is to provide a rich curriculum and a wide range of opportunities that will build the habits of ambitious, capable learners.

 stay in touch

-Despite the current restrictions about entering our school premises, please do not let that stop you from staying in contact with us.
-If you wish to speak to us, please contact the school office via firstname.lastname@example.org and we will be happy to address any concerns you may have.
+If you wish to speak to us, please contact the school office via email@example.com and we will be happy to address any questions or concerns you may have.